-You will be asked to write three "reading responses" this semester and to submit them on Canvas.
-These responses are opportunities to make connections between the concepts we have discussed and the texts we have watched and read in class.
+You will be asked to write three Critical Analyzes this semester and to submit them on Canvas.

+These brief analyzes are opportunities to make connections between the concepts we have discussed and the texts we have watched and read in class.

 You will receive a prompt with more specific instructions and requirements before the first reading response is due and we will discuss the expectations more fully in class.